Drawing Trees with Perfect Angular Resolution and Polynomial Area: Lombardi drawings for ordered trees

+Now we have all ingredients for drawing the entire tree $T$ based on its heavy-path decomposition.
+We combine Lemmas~\ref{lem:heavypath:lombardi} and~\ref{lem:lom:lightchildren} to recursively obtain a Lombardi drawing of $T$ in a bottom-up fashion.
+In the final step, we set the coordinates of the root of $T$ to $(0,0)$ and propagate the absolute node and edge positions downward using the relative positions and rotation angles stored during the recursive calls.
+We conclude with the following theorem:

-\begin{theorem} Given an ordered tree $T$ with $n$ nodes we can find a crossing-free Lombardi drawing of $T$ that preserves the embedding of $T$ and fits inside a disk $D$ of radius $2\cdot 4^{h(T)} n$, where $h(T)$ is the height of the heavy-path decomposition of $T$.
+\begin{theorem} Given an ordered tree $T$ with $n$ nodes we can find in $O(n)$ time and space a crossing-free Lombardi drawing of $T$ that preserves the embedding of $T$ and fits inside a disk $D$ of radius $2\cdot 4^{h(T)} n$, where $h(T)$ is the height of the heavy-path decomposition of $T$.
 Since $h(T) \le \log_2 n$ the radius of $D$ is no more than $2n^3$. \end{theorem}